-- If there was UB I receipt in the AL spell to be updated in the past but that ended in the previous wave, no changes were made to these spells. - 3.
-Spells reported for the first time in wave 12 that do not update any spells that were censored in the previous wave.
+If there was UB I receipt in the AL spell to be updated in the past but that ended in the previous wave, no changes were made to these spells.

-Spells reported for the first time in wave 12 were added to the BIO spell dataset.
+3. Merging of newly reported spells: cases where people report new spells in wave 13, i.e. spells that do not update any spells that were censored in the previous wave.
+Spells reported for the first time in wave 13 were added to the BIO spell dataset.
 Next, the spell counter was generated anew to create a variable spellnr without gaps.

-Updating the spell datasets does not affect the spell numbers of the previous waves SUF.
-Spells already included in the wave 11 SUF (spellnret, spellnral, spellnrlu, spellnr) maintain their spell number.
-The new spells from wave 12 are added to the respective dataset and the spell numbers are updated.
+Updating the spell datasets does not affect the spell numbers of the previous wave's SUF.
+Spells already included in the wave 12 SUF (spellnret, spellnral, spellnrlu, spellnr) maintain their spell number.
+The new spells from wave 13 are added to the respective dataset and the spell numbers are updated.

-5.8 One-Euro job spell dataset (ee_spells)
+5.8 One-Euro job spell dataset (ee\spells)

 In wave 4, the concept for surveying participation in employment and training measures was thoroughly revised.
-The MN spell dataset has been replaced by the one Euro spell dataset (ee_spells) as of wave 4.
-This was updated in wave 12.
-The reference date as of which to consider one-Euro jobs was January 2017 for wave 12.
+The MN spell dataset has been replaced by the one Euro spell dataset (ee\spells) as of wave 4.
+This was updated in wave 13.
+The reference date as of which to consider one-Euro jobs was January 2018 for wave 13.
+The reference date is adjusted by + 1 year in each wave and is always in January of the previous year to the current survey year.